Police who responded to the Capitol attack are awarded the Congressional Gold Medal - NewsBreak

 On Tuesday, members of Congress honored police who responded to the January 6 riot at the U.S. Capitol.

-Top House and Senate leaders will present law enforcement officers who defended the U.S. Capitol on Jan.
-6, 2021 with Congressional Gold Medals on Tuesday, awarding them Congress's highest honor nearly two years after they fought with former President Donald Trump’s supporters in a brutal and bloody attack.
+WASHINGTON — Top House and Senate leaders will present law enforcement officers who defended the U.S. Capitol on Jan.
+6, 2021, with Congressional Gold Medals on Tuesday, awarding them Congress’s highest honor nearly two years after they fought with former President Donald Trump’s supporters in a brutal and bloody attack.

 Pelosi orders Capitol flags to be flown at half-staff to honor Rep. Donald McEachin